The Hardy Boys/Nancy Drew Mysteries: Casting

 Shaun Cassidy was the first one cast, in the role of Joe Hardy.
 Producer Arlene Sidaris stated that they were looking for a "young David Cassidy", who was Shaun's half-brother.
 Sidaris stated that casting Nancy Drew was harder, as "everyone had a fixed image in their heads" of what she was like.

 Actress Jamie Lee Curtis auditioned for the role of Nancy Drew.
 She later guest starred in a Nancy Drew episode, "The Mystery of the Fallen Angels".

 Whereas the characters were generally depicted as teenagers in the original books and most previous screen adaptations, the TV series "aged-up" Frank and Nancy, as Stevenson and Martin were both in their mid-20s; Cassidy was 18-years-old when the series entered production.
 Janet Louise Johnson was also 18 when she replaced Martin as Nancy Drew in season 2.

-Theme song
+Title sequence

-The theme music was composed by long-time Glen A. Larson collaborator Stu Phillips.
+The whole-tone inspired main musical theme was composed by series producer Glen A. Larson.